panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 > *The scope* is a space policy that rules the accessibility of variables.

-An immediate property arises: the scope *isolates* its variables.
+An immediate property arises: the scope *isolates* variables.
 That's great because *different scopes can have variables with the same name*.

 You can reuse common variables names (`count`, `index`, `current`, `value`, etc) in different scopes without collisions.